How long will it take me to do 5k in less than 20 minutes?

 I reckon it will take you at least a year and probably 18 months to get from 23 minutes to sub 20 minutes with committed training.
+BUT you COULD do it in 9 months or less.
 Of course this depends on VERY many factors like your age, sex, starting fitness level, training regime and the like.

 I’ve done some research for this post by using a mate’s data.
 He went from a flat out 23 minutes 5k to a 18:30 5k in just under 4 and a half years.
 I’ve tried to smooth out his improvements and extrapolate some results but as you can see it went in fits and starts – probably dependent on finding a suitable PB-day with the right motivation.

 I train with him a fair bit and I can assure you he trained at least 3 times and up to 5 or 6 times a week for the period in question.
 Usually in a fairly committed manner.
 You could probably do it faster.

 He was in his late 30s when doing this.

 Starting from being very averagely fit and with no specific running training other than the occasional jog here are the approximate dates and the time taken to achieve the next 30 second increment.
 It’s a bit all over the place until trying to go below 20 minutes, fatigue states are not recorded:

 June/year 0 22:59 0 days (flat out)

 August/year 0 21:59 2 months (6 weeks since start)